gtfintechlab/HYPHEN-ACL/README.md

-# Hyperbolic Hawkes Attention Network For Sequence Modeling
+# HYPHEN: Hyperbolic Hawkes Attention For Text Streams

-This codebase contains the python scripts for HYPHEN, the model for the ACL 2022 paper, "Hyperbolic Hawkes Attention Network For Sequence Modeling
+This codebase contains the python scripts for HYPHEN, the model for the ACL 2022 paper, "HYPHEN: Hyperbolic Hawkes Attention For Text Streams".
-".
 This work was done with the FinTech lab at Georgia Tech.
 The FinTech lab aims to be a hub for finance education, research and industry in the Southeast.
 The lab acts as a platform to connect and bring together faculty and students across Georgia Tech with the financial services industry and FinTech entrepreneurs.

 ## HYPHEN